Kathivarshith/Library_Management_System/README.md

 -------
 ## Login Access
 For Admin Login :
-username : admin
+username : admin,
 password : admin123

 For Student Login:
 First Register and Next Login With Given Credientials
 ---